spdegabrielle/Purely-functional-Object-Oriented-System/README.md

 'functional Object-Oriented System in Scheme' copied from <http://okmij.org/ftp/Scheme/#pure-oo>

-The site index page <http://okmij.org/ftp/> indicates 'Unless specified otherwise, all the code and the documentation on this site is in public domain'
+The site index page <http://okmij.org/ftp/> states 'Unless specified otherwise, all the code and the documentation on this site is in public domain'

 ---

 # Purely-functional Object-Oriented System